frequently asked questions

 Aquatic Center Design

-How much will the new center cost to build?
+How much did the new center cost to build?
 Where are the funds coming from?

-The construction budget for the aquatic center, including two swimming pools, student locker rooms, community buildings and the supporting infrastructure on the high school campus, is approximately $15m.ย Sonoma Splash will contribute $1.5m to the project, and the Sonoma Valley Unified School District is funding the remainder through community-approved bonds.
+The construction budget for the aquatic center, including two swimming pools, student locker rooms, community buildings and the supporting infrastructure on the high school campus, was approximately $15m.ย Sonoma Splash contributed $1.5m to the project, and the Sonoma Valley Unified School District funded the remainder through community-approved bonds.

-The aquatic center will officially open to the community on October 16, 2022.
+The aquatic center opened to the community on October 16, 2022.

 Why two pools?